 Quick and painless upskilling

-And, as another bonus — these digital platforms enable manufacturers to tap into, capture and digitize the implicit knowledge, skills and resources of older operators before they retire.
-As time goes on and workers register more deviations, defects and solutions within the software, for example, the knowledge base grows, reducing an organization’s dependence on critical experienced workers that have left or will leave the company.
+And, as another bonus, these digital platforms enable manufacturers to tap into, capture and digitize the implicit knowledge, skills and resources of older operators before they retire.
+As time goes on and workers register more deviations, defects and solutions within the software, the knowledge base grows, reducing an organization’s dependence on critical experienced workers that have left or will leave the company.
 By centralizing all explicit and implicit knowledge within one integrated connected worker platform, manufacturers can also:

 Implementing Digital Workflows in Your Factory

 Mobile-enabled connected worker platforms are designed to connect the dots between your connected workers, equipment, Internet of Things (IoT) sensors and other technologies, unlocking greater automation capabilities and intelligence in the process.
 These low-code tools even let you create end-to-end, factory-specific automation workflows in a natural language environment, ensuring consistent product quality and reducing operator training time.
 For example, maybe you want to notify your safety officer once a new machine has been installed or you’d like to send automatic updates to your operators if an SOP has been updated.
 You can define these and other workflows without writing a single line of code and easily deactivate old flows that no longer meet your current needs.